The consequences of an iron deficiency

 Among its many functions, iron allows hemoglobin to function correctly and provide oxygen to all cells.

 It’s essential for health.
-Furthermore, since iron is found in small quantities in our body, it’s necessary to obtain it through food and, above all, through a balanced and varied diet.
+Furthermore, since iron is found in small quantities in our body, we must obtain it through food with a balanced and varied diet.

 There are two types of iron: